fj222wh/Order_System_L3/docs/developer.md

 ## Testing
 During the work process the testing of the test cases has been made simultaneously.
-All test cases can be found [here](tests.md)
+All test cases can be found [here](tests.md).

-When adding more functionality, implement new test cases as well
+When adding more functionality, implement new test cases.

 ### Test status
 Test status can be found [here](test-report.md)